debops/debops/docs/ansible/roles/debops.nginx/defaults-detailed.rst

          location_options: |
            internal;

+``maintenance``
+  Optional, boolean.
+Defaults to ``True``.
+  Specifies if the maintenance HTML page configuration should be added to the server or not.

 ``maintenance_file``
   Optional.
 Path of the maintenance HTML page (by default :file:`maintenance.html`) located in the website's document root directory.